What is cryptocurrency mining?

 Over the past few years, cryptocurrencies have emerged as a highly popular form of payment and investment, particularly for those that do most of their shopping online.
 The fluctuating price of Bitcoin, which is showing promising signs of recovery after a record high was followed by a record slump, has attracted those looking not just to invest but mine their own coins.

-The blockchain makes a record every time a Bitcoin is bought or sold, with these records being assembled into a continuous line of connected 'blocks'.
-In order for a transaction to be valid and go through, they need to be verified by other users on the network.
-This verification process is fundamental to the integrity of Bitcoin, as it avoids the issue of 'double spending' – where individuals would try and initiate multiple transactions using the same bitcoin.
+The blockchain records every time cryptocurrency is traded, with these records being compiled into an endless line of blocks that are all connected.
+For transactions to be validated, they will need to be verified by other users on the network.
+This process is key to the way that cryptocurrencies work and avoids instances whereby individuals try to initiate several transactions using the same units.

 Cryptocurrency mining is effectively a process of rewarding network users with Bitcoin for validating these transactions.

 When a slew of transactions is assembled into a block, it is then appended to the blockchain.
 However, in order to be rewarded with Bitcoin, a ‘mining’ user, or ‘miner’, needs to perform two tasks: validate 1MB worth of transactions as well as be the first to find out a unique 64-digit hexadecimal number - also called a hash.

 Similarly to the blockchain, the network user, or 'node', also holds a record of every transaction.
 As it is notified, the transactions are validated with a series of checks in order to make sure they are legitimate.
 The checks include scanning the transactions for a unique cryptographic signature, which is created at the beginning of the process, and confirming whether it is valid or not.